Does Medicare Cover 24-Hour In Home Hospice Care Services?

 Various factors, such as genetics, vascular disease, head injury, etc, can cause dementia.
 Some of these factors are modifiable, meaning they can be changed or controlled by lifestyle choices or medical interventions.
 Some factors, such as age or family history, are non-modifiable and cannot be changed or controlled.

-Dementia affects the brain structure and function and progresses over time.
-Depending on the type and cause of dementia, the symptoms and course of dementia may vary.
+Dementia affects brain structure and function and progresses over time.
+Depending on the type and cause of dementia, the symptoms and course may vary.
 However, most types of dementia follow a general pattern of stages, from mild to moderate to severe.
 As dementia progresses, the cognitive abilities and daily functioning of the person decline, and they may need more assistance and care from others.

 Dementia can impair various cognitive abilities, such as memory, attention, language, reasoning, etc. These abilities are essential for performing multiple tasks and activities in daily life, such as remembering names and faces, paying attention to conversations, expressing thoughts and feelings, making decisions, solving problems, etc. When these abilities are affected by dementia, the person may face various challenges and difficulties in their personal, social, and professional life.